kabiiQ/FBK/PRIVACY.md

 ## Data Storage and Security

 Stored data is located on a secured server using well-known, secure database softwares PostgreSQL and MongoDB.
 No other users than myself (kabii) have access to the resources to directly access these databases.
 As with any database of this nature, absolute security can not be guaranteed.
+In the unlikely event of a data breach, and the nature of a Discord bot lacking a real direct notification system, any concern over data security would be reported on the bot Discord server.